 Both NordVPN and Surfshark provides stellar services that are easily among the very best on offer today.

 If you're looking for absolute privacy, NordVPN's independent audit practice is a real selling point, and may well sway your decision.
-Plus, at just $3.71 a month, it's not bad value, either.
+Plus, starting at just $3.71 a month, it's not bad value, either.

 If you're looking to spend as little as possible, though, Surfshark is simply the best bargain VPN on the market.
 You'll get a huge amount of in-depth features for just $2.49 a month, and it's well worth testing out.